christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Suetonius records in The Life of Vespasian: "Vespasian was born in the Sabine country, in a small village beyond Reate, called Falacrina, on the evening of the fifteenth day before the Kalends of December, in the consulate of Gaius Poppaeus Sabinus".

 Vespasian's mother is listed as Vipsania Polla.
 Vipsania Agrippina, who was the first wife of the Emperor Tiberius, was named Vipsania Pollio through her second marriage to Asinius Pollio.
 Titus Flavius Sabinus' purchase of Vipsania Polla's villa also likely meant that he bought their titles.
-This wasn't unusual in Roman times, there was a practice of adoption (adoptio/adrogatio) where a wealthy outsider could be adopted by an aristocrat, acquire his nomen and family identity, and become legally part of the aristocratic lineage. (two famous examples are Gaius Octavius being adopted by Julius Caesar and then becoming Gaius Julius Caesar Octavianus, and emperor Nero, who was born Lucius Domitius Ahenobarbus, and became Nero Claudius Caesar Augustus Germanicus after his adoption by Claudius)
+This wasn't unusual in Roman times, there was a practice of adoption (adoptio/adrogatio) where a wealthy outsider could be adopted by an aristocrat, acquire his nomen and family identity, and become legally part of the aristocratic lineage. (two famous examples are Gaius Octavius being adopted by Julius Caesar and then becoming Gaius Julius Caesar Octavianus, and emperor Nero, who was born Lucius Domitius Ahenobarbus, becoming Nero Claudius Caesar Augustus Germanicus after his adoption by Claudius)

 Also, the conventional narrative is wrong.
 Vespasian was not born a Flavius but became one through his marriage to Flavia Domitilla and the later historians (Suetonius, Tacitus) back-projected the Flavian name onto his ancestry to legitimize the dynasty.